 In this article, we will provide you with two different employment contract templates that you can customize for your business for free.
 We’ll also review what to include and what not to include in an employment contract.

-Looking for a faster and easier way to send, receive, and update employment contracts as well as onboard employees?
-Gusto is an all-in-one payroll and HR solution that lets employees sign forms and contracts—plus enroll in payroll and benefits—all online.
-No paper required.
-You also get a secure document vault where you can store onboarding forms, NDAs, and other employee documents.
-Click here for a free 30-day trial.
+Need a fast and easy way to manage employment contracts and onboard employees?
+Gusto is a payroll and HR software makes it easy for employees to sign forms and contracts and enroll in payroll and benefits online.
+You also get a secure document vault where you can store onboarding paperwork, NDAs, and other important documents.
+Try it free for 30 days.

 Please note that this article is for educational purposes only.
 You should consult with a lawyer before finalizing any agreement.